Sweet Potato topped lamb pie

-Normally, during the Winter I regularly make Shepherd’s Pie with minced beef and top it with a good layer of mashed potato.
-It’s not one of my own favourite dishes but everyone else loves it.
-However, because, I hate cooking dishes I don’t like myself I have been on the lookout for something different and this recipe* is a delicious twist on the classic Shepherd’s Pie using minced lamb instead of beef, and sweet potato instead of normal white potatoes.
-The lamb has a sweet, succulent flavour that when combined with the other ingredients turns it into an absolutely delicious pie that everyone will love.
-Lamb has a higher fat content however than beef so I always pour away the excess once the mince is browned.
+Sweet Potato C Pie 2This recipe is a delicious twist on the classic Shepherd’s Pie swapping beef mince for lamb mince and sweet potato for normal potatoes.
+Lamb has a higher fat content than beef so I always pour away the excess fat once the mince is browned.
 The sweet potato rosti-type topping is lovely and light and not as heavy as a traditional mashed potato topping.
-I sometimes serve it with extra potatoes (sweet potato wedges or traditional mashed spuds) and some green veg to keep everyone satisfied and full and so they don’t raid the fridge half an hour later!
-And yes there is someone in my house who claims he hasn’t had a dinner unless (normal) spuds have been served!
-The grated cheese on top gives it a nice crispy topping.
+I sometimes serve it with extra potatoes e.g. mashed potato and some green vegetables to make the dish go further.
+The optional grated cheese on top gives it a nice crispy topping.

 (adapted from an original recipe of Lorraine Pascale’s)